culiondance/culiondance.github.io/README.md

 # culd
-the lion dance website is ugly
+the lion dance website is UGLY